Vespers (poem)

-"Vespers" is a poem by the British author A.A.
-Milne, first published in 1923 by the American magazine Vanity Fair, and later included in the 1924 book of Milne's poems When We Were Very Young when it was accompanied by two illustrations by E.H.
-Shephard.
+"Vespers" is a poem by the British author A. A. Milne, first published in 1923 by the American magazine Vanity Fair, and later included in the 1924 book of Milne's poems When We Were Very Young when it was accompanied by two illustrations by E. H. Shepard.
 It was written about the "Christopher Robin" persona of Milne's son Christopher Robin Milne.
 It predates the creation of Winnie-the-Pooh.

 The poem was set to music by Harold Fraser-Simson in 1927 and, under the name Christopher Robin is Saying His Prayers, many commercial recordings of the song were released including by Gracie Fields and Vera Lynn.

 In his 1974 memoir, Christopher Milne described it as a "wretched poem" which inaccurately described his thoughts in prayer.

 Publication

 Milne was established as a successful novelist and playwright when, in late 1922, he wrote the poem for his wife Daphne.
 He had caught a glimpse of his two-year-old son, Christopher Robin Milne, kneeling by his cot, being taught by his nanny to pray "God bless Mummy, Daddy and Nanny and make me a good boy".
 He was touched by his child looking so sweet but he realised that the "prayer" had no religious meaning for his son, who was merely reciting it by rote.

 He gave Daphne the poem as a present suggesting she could sell it and keep any proceeds so she sent it to Vanity Fair in New York who paid her $50 and published it in January 1923.
 It was immediately a success and it motivated Milne to write more about "Christopher Robin".
-Milne was too busy to accept E.V.
-Lucas' invitation to write regularly for Punch (Note: Milne had been assistant editor of Punch.) but instead he submitted "Vespers" as one (the first written) of a batch of poems for possible publication by Methuen.
+Milne was too busy to accept E. V. Lucas' invitation to write regularly for Punch (Note: Milne had been assistant editor of Punch.) but instead he submitted "Vespers" as one (the first written) of a batch of poems for possible publication by Methuen.
 (Note: Lucas had once worked at Punch and was about to become chairman of Methuen.)
-It was in considerable part due to Lucas that E.H.
-Shephard was chosen to illustrate the resulting book When We Were Very Young in which "Vespers" is the last poem.
+It was in considerable part due to Lucas that E. H. Shepard was chosen to illustrate the resulting book When We Were Very Young in which "Vespers" is the last poem.
 By 1929 the book had reached its 128th printing and in its first ten years, before a cheap edition had been produced, the book sold half a million copies.